Helping Children and Teens Heal, Grow and Thrive.

 Inpatient treatment

-We offer 24-hour medical monitoring for children or teenagers who are emotionally unstable.
+We offer 24-hour medical monitoring for who are emotionally unstable.
 Inpatient treatment also provides a variety of therapeutic activities, as well as medication management.

 In all children's mental health programs, families play an important role in helping kids develop and maintain a healthy lifestyle.
 Children and teens also have opportunities to participate in group therapy centered around topics of interest to them, like LGBTQ, dealing with trauma, and faith-based support.